 - We identify prominent local investors in a given geography.

 - We take a community approach to investing the more partners the better.

-- Typically we partner with 1-5 investors consisting of VCs, angels, accelerators etc.
+- Typically we partner with 1-5 investors consisting of prominent VCs & angels.

-- There is no minimum or maximum deal size we will do.
+- We’re flexible on investment size and there is no minimum or maximum deal size we will do.
 This is based on the teams that apply and investment partners we have.

 30 days from start date:

 - Partner investors individually review the applications and make a short list of startups they are most interested in.

 - Generally there is a natural consensus on which teams we want to invite to pitch.